pulumi/docs/quickstart/kubernetes/index.md

 The easiest way to start with Kubernetes is to follow one of the tutorials:

+* [Run a Stateless App Deployment](./tutorial-stateless-app.html): Deploy a simple stateless Nginx web server backed by a Docker container
 * [Create a Guestbook App with Redis and Nginx](./tutorial-guestbook.html): Create multi-tier web application using Redis and Nginx, and powered by Docker containers